-Dunedin city has a large Scottish and Maori history and is the second largest city in the South Island with a population of around 128,000 people.
-The area hosts a large range of hiking and cycling trails that are easy to access when visiting the region.
-You can also see many forms of sea life at the nearby beaches such as sea lions, albatross and rare yellow eyed penguins only found in New Zealand!
-Some of the best beaches include Brighton, Aramoana and St Clair Beach just to name a few.
-Getting around this region would be best done by car or camper as the attractions and nearby towns are spread apart.
+Dunedin city has a great Scottish and Maori history.
+It is the second-largest city in the South Island with a population of around 128,000 people.
+The area hosts an extensive range of hiking and cycling trails that are easy to access when visiting the region.
+You can also see many forms of sea life at the nearby beaches such as sea lions, albatross and rare yellow-eyed penguins only found in New Zealand!
+Some of the best beaches include Brighton, Aramoana and St Clair Beach, just to name a few.
+Getting around this region would be best done by car or camper as the attractions, and nearby towns are spread apart.
 There are also many great tour companies operating within the region that can cater to whatever adventure you have planned.
 Top things to do around this area include Wildlife Cruises, mountain bike trails, Tunnel Beach Track and Otago Peninsula.

 Photo Credit: DunedinNZ

-Caitlins Coast is located at the far south east corner of the South Island.
+Caitlins Coast is located at the far south-east corner of the South Island.
 Well known for its rugged areas, rough seas and beautiful temperate rainforests.
-On the Catlins Coast you’ll find an amazing array of marine wildlife ranging from the hooker’s sea lions to the rear yellow eyed penguin and everything in between.
-Although you won’t find too many people along this coastline (only around 400 in the biggest town of Owaka) you will find some beautiful natural attractions with super friendly people running them!
-The Catlins coast is definitely one of the more untouched areas in the country showing you what New Zealand and has been like for thousands of years.
+On the Catlins Coast, you’ll find a fantastic array of marine wildlife ranging from the hooker’s sea lions to the rear yellow-eyed penguin and everything in between.
+Although you won’t find too many people along this coastline (only around 400 in the biggest town of Owaka), you will find some beautiful natural attractions with super friendly people running them!
+The Catlins coast is definitely one of the more untouched areas in the country, showing you what New Zealand and has been like for thousands of years.

 Photo Credit: Miles Holden

 The Roy’s peak walking track is located just a short 6 km from the Township of Wanaka.
-This track is well known for giving some of the most stunning views and photo opportunities in the Otago Region, many worldwide photographers travel to this area to get the perfect shot.
-Although this track will leave your jaw dropped with the constant breathtaking views it’ll also have your lungs puffing a little due to the decent elevation climb.
+This track is well known for giving some of the most stunning views and photo opportunities in the Otago Region.
+Many international photographers travel to this area to get the perfect shot.
+Although this track will leave your jaw dropped with the uninterrupted breathtaking views, it’ll also have your lungs puffing a little due to the decent elevation climb.
 The track takes around 5 to 6 hours and is very well maintained, achievable for most.
-Shuttles run from the nearby town of Wanaka and there is a carpark at the base of the track.
+Shuttles run from the nearby town of Wanaka, and there is a carpark at the base of the track.
 Be sure to check weather conditions before you leave so can get the best views and stay warm.

 The Rob Roy Glacier walk is located in Mount Aspiring National Park and around 1 hour from Wanaka Township making for an easy day trip.
 The track itself takes around 3 to 4 hours with the distance of 10 km return, it’s graded easy and is well-maintained to suit all people and ages.
-Upon arriving to the track you’ll start to notice why it is such a attraction with all the native bird life, alpine plant species and towering peaks.
-The Rob Roy glacier like many others in the country used to be a lot bigger and is now a hanging glacier that creeps down the valley every year causing small avalanches and large waterfalls to form.
+Upon arriving at the track, you’ll start to notice why it is such an attraction with all the native birdlife, alpine plant species and towering peaks.
+The Rob Roy Glacier like many others in the country, used to be a lot bigger.
+It is now a hanging glacier that creeps down the valley every year causing small avalanches and large waterfalls to form.
 Be sure to check weather conditions before you go into warm clothing with you.

 Photo Credit: Julian Apse